Washi1337/ctf-writeups/FlareOn/2020/10/README.md

 }
 ```

-Shots that you don't take are always miss!
+You miss all shots that you don't take!
 Let's try this password anyway:

 ![Figure 2](crackme2.png)